-In 1990 the purchase of the First National Bank of Bethany was made and later was merged into Farmers Bank.
+In 1990 the purchase of First National Bank of Bethany was made, and later on was merged into Farmers Bank.

 The year 1992 saw the purchase of the Trenton banking facility for Farmers Bank.
-In 1992 the bank expanded the stockholder base from 30 to 140 community stockholders further cementing the spirit of an independent community bank.
-With the future expectation of growth, the bank's official name was changed to Farmers Bank of Northern Missouri.
+Also in 1992, the bank expanded the stockholder base from 30 to 140 community stockholders further cementing the spirit of an independent community bank.
+With growth to a larger geographic area, the bank's official name was changed to Farmers Bank of Northern Missouri.

-In 1995 the Farmers Bank started to issue ATM cards and installed the first ATM machine in Unionville.
+In 1995, Farmers Bank started to issue ATM cards and installed the first ATM machine in Unionville.

-The year 1996 made Farmers Bank the first Missouri bank to have a branch in Iowa with the opening of the Centerville location.
+The year 1996 made Farmers Bank the first Missouri bank to also have a branch in Iowa with the opening of our Centerville location in Appanoose County.

-Farmers Bank purchased the First National Bank in Gallatin in the year 2000, making it the sixth location.
+Farmers Bank purchased the First National Bank in Gallatin, MO, in the year 2000, making it the sixth location.

-In 2006 a new bank branch was built in Leon, Iowa to serve the banking needs of Decatur County.
+In 2006 a new bank branch was also created in Leon, Iowa, to serve the banking needs of Decatur County.

-The bank had another first in 2011, by establishing Farmers Risk Management.
-An insurance branch that offers Crop and Livestock Risk Protection Insurance to farmers.
+The bank had another first in 2011, by establishing Farmers Risk Management – an insurance branch that offers Crop and Livestock Risk Protection Insurance for farmers and ranchers.

-In 2016 Farmers Bank acquired Flowers National Bank in Bethany and Cainsville, Missouri, adding 2 more branches to make a total of 8 branches in northern Missouri and southern Iowa.
+In 2016 Farmers Bank acquired Flowers National Bank in Bethany and Cainsville, Missouri, and our downtown office in Bethany was moved to the current location along Highway 136, for a total of eight branches in northern Missouri and southern Iowa.

-Today Farmers Bank is a strong bank with eight locations and seven ATM machines in Northern Missouri and Southern Iowa.
-The bank holds more than $369,000,000 in assets and employs 88 people to serve our customers with outstanding customer service.
+Today Farmers Bank of Northern Missouri is a strong, thriving bank with 10 locations and 11 ATM’s throughout five counties in northern Missouri and three counties in southern Iowa.
+The bank now holds more than $490,000,000 in assets and employs about 100 local men and women to provide banking products and services with friendly smiles and outstanding customer service.